Whatapalaver/100_Days_of_Code/README.md

 ## Log

+### R3D45 Monday 19 Nov
+I started a subscription with Frontend Masters today as I'm aware that my frontend and particularly my styling skills are potentially letting me down.
+I spent the day using flexbox and getting my head around media queries.
+Jen Kramer @jen4web is a pretty good tutor.

 ### R3D44
 It was the global day of coderetreat today and I spent it at Makers with Ladies of Code working through iterations of Conway’s Game of Life with assorted pair partners. working in both javascript and ruby.